 Churches are like that too.
 For most of our history churches' names included something that had local or missional significance as well as a name that identified them with an association or denomination.
 It’s a matter of identification.
 And that’s a good thing.
-There are doctrines, purposes, and practices that are unique in every denomination and some of us would prefer to know something about a church before entering.
+There are doctrines, purposes, and practices that are often unique to denominations and some of us would prefer to know something about a church before entering.

 Sometimes when I ask people, "what is your church’s denomination?" they will answer something like “we are non-denominational.”

 So think about that statement.
-From the Online Etymology Dictionary we learn that the word “denomination” means NAME.
-So then a church that wants to be known as non-denominational is, in fact, a church with a no-name name.
+From the Online Etymology Dictionary, we learn that the word “denomination” stems from the root, "nom" which means NAME.
+So then a church that wants to be known as non-denominational is, in fact, a church whose name is No-Name.

-Okay, I understand that most of them, for doctrinal or political reasons, do not want to or can't be easily identified as Methodists, Baptists, Presbyterians, Episcopalians, and so on but by declaring themselves to be non-denominational, they have become part of a de facto denomination with NO NAME.
+Okay, I understand that most of them, for doctrinal or political reasons, do not want to, or can't be easily identified as Methodists, Baptists, Presbyterians, Episcopalians, and so on but by declaring themselves to be non-denominational, they have become part of a de facto denomination with NO NAME.
 Kinda silly I think because most of them share common doctrines or practices with other no-name churches.
-They think that we don't know but we do.
+They think that we don't know, but we really do.

 Everyone should have a name.
 Of course, there are legitimate reasons to change your name (i.e. adoption, marriage, protection from personal danger) but I can’t think of any good reason to just not have one at all.
 And I can’t imagine a church without one either.
 You may be thrilled with your church’s name but WHAT KIND OF A CHURCH IS IT?
 For the record, I am a member of a church whose name declares its Baptist beliefs, polity, and practices.
 It’s a matter of identification.